Looking for fireworks this 4th of July weekend?

-The Louisiana Northshore will have many celebrations across St. Tammany Parish, from big festivals in community parks to backyard cook-outs with the fam.
-This weekend, local towns, community sponsors and volunteers will come together to celebrate the USA and Americana itself with loads of music, food and fun, and the big finale, fireworks!
+The Northshore will have many celebrations across the parish, from big festivals in community parks to backyard cook-outs with the fam.
+Local towns, community sponsors and volunteers come together to celebrate the USA and Americana itself with loads of music, food and fun, and the big finale, fireworks!

-Find your spark at these community festivals in Slidell, Abita Springs, Covington, Madisonville, Mandeville and Pearl River.
+Find your spark at these community festivals in Slidell, Covington, Madisonville, Mandeville, Abita Springs and Pearl River.

 • Heritage Park, 1701 Bayou Lane, Slidell

-• This annual summertime blowout features live music by Soul Revival, Amanda Shaw and The Phunky Monkeys, along with food vendors, games and inflatables for the kids, arts and crafts booths, and fireworks at 9 p.m.
+• This annual summertime blowout features live music by Soul Revival, Amanda Shaw and Zebra, along with food vendors, games and inflatables for the kids, arts and crafts booths, and fireworks at 9 p.m.

 Hot dog eating contest at Covington's Sparks in Park